cairo-book/cairo-book/src/ch05-01-enums.md

 }
 ```

 Unlike other languages like Rust, every variant has a type.
 In this example, we've defined an enum called `Direction` with four variants: `North`, `East`, `South`, and `West`.
 The naming convention is to use PascalCase for enum variants.
 Each variant represents a distinct value of the Direction type and is associated with a unit type `()`.
-One variant can be instanciated using this syntax:
+One variant can be instantiated using this syntax:

 ```rs
 let direction = Direction::North(());